cristian-guerrero/legion-go-tricks/README.md

 - TDP - requires using either steam-patch or decky plugins
 - Controller RGB - requires decky plugin or HHD (HHD enables steam input RGB support)
 - GPU Frequency control - via SimpleDeckyTDP plugin
+- Games often default to 800p, you will need to manually change the resolution per game in the `Steam Settings > Properties > Game Resolution` to either `Native` or other higher resolutions.

 ## What has issues